csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.1.3.2 The Natural-Join Operation**

 It is often desirable to simplify certain queries that require a Cartesian product.
-Usually, a query that involves a Cartesian product includes a selection opera- tion on the result of the Cartesian product.
+Usually, a query that involves a Cartesian product includes a selection operation on the result of the Cartesian product.
 The selection operation most often requires that all attributes that are common to the relations that are involved in the Cartesian product be equated.

 In our example query from Section 6.1.1.6 that combined information from the _instructor_ and _teaches_ tables, the matching condition required _instructor_._ID_ to be equal to _teaches_._ID_.
 These are the only attributes in the two relations that have the same name.

-The _natural join_ is a binary operation that allows us to combine certain selec- tions and a Cartesian product into one operation.
+The _natural join_ is a binary operation that allows us to combine certain selections and a Cartesian product into one operation.
 It is denoted by the **join** symbol .
-The natural-join operation forms a Cartesian product of its two arguments, performs a selection forcing equality on those attributes that appear in both rela- tion schemas, and finally removes duplicate attributes.
+The natural-join operation forms a Cartesian product of its two arguments, performs a selection forcing equality on those attributes that appear in both relation schemas, and finally removes duplicate attributes.
 Returning to the example of the relations _instructor_ and _teaches_, computing _instructor_ **natural join** _teaches_ considers only those pairs of tuples where both the tuple from _instructor_ and the

 **230 Chapter 6 Formal Relational Query Languages**